kitronyx/KLib3/README.md

 ### C# / C++
 - Ensure project target platform is **x64**.
 - Place `KLib3.dll` in the output directory (`bin\x64\Debug` or equivalent).
-- Add interop class and start with the quick starter example below.
+- Add interop class and start with the quick start example below.

 ---